oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 ```
 $ helm search repo appscode/voyager
 NAME               CHART VERSION APP VERSION	DESCRIPTION
-appscode/voyager   v12.0.0       v12.0.0    	Voyager by AppsCode - Secure HAProxy Ingress Co...
+appscode/voyager   v12.0.0       v12.0.0    	Voyager by AppsCode - Secure HAProxy In.gress Co...
 ```
-> **NOTE**: After updating the helm repository, the Voyager version listed maybe newer that the one appearing here, please check with the Voyager site for the latest supported versions.
+> **NOTE**: After updating the Helm repository, the Voyager version listed may be newer that the one appearing here.
+Please check with the Voyager site for the latest supported versions.

 ### 2. Install the Voyager operator